sketchplugins/plugin-directory/README.md

 - [charapara](https://github.com/kd-co/charapara-sketch-extension), by kd-co: Charapara, an initiative by Kerala Designers Collaborative (KDCo), is a dummy text generator for Malayalam
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
 - [Checkpoints Plugin for Sketch](https://github.com/einancunlu/checkpoints-plugin-for-sketch), by Emin İnanç Ünlü: Save important stages of your artboards in the blink of an eye, and then, move fast and break things.
+- [Chippen charts](https://github.com/smallmultiples/sketch-chippencharts), by Martin von Lupin: Bar chart creator for your mockups using random data.
+Change the size of selected rectangles.
+Works for both horizontal and vertical bar charts.
+Made with love in Chippendale.
 - [Chromata](https://github.com/abnamrocoesd/Chromata), by Vladimir Ionița: Find rogue colors
 - [Chromatic Sketch](https://github.com/petterheterjag/chromatic-sketch), by Petter Nilsson: Create good-looking and perceptually uniform gradients and color scales.
 - [Clean Up SF UI Type](https://github.com/schwa23/cleanupsfui), by Joshua Dickens: Sketch Plugin to clean up SF UI fonts character spacing & normalize text & display variants.